Favorite Notch road? Not all are created equal..

 We continued up into Pinkham Notch and continued past Wild cat Mountain and came out in Gorham.
 Today! we’re going to head west a short distance on Route 2.
 If you want more info on what you can find along Route 2 please read this post about a scenic drive in New Hampshire.

 You will travel west on Route 2 for 10.7 miles from Gorham until you see the Valley road on the south side of the road and then follow it for 1.2 miles and then you will make a left onto Jefferson Notch road.
-This Notch road starts out paralleling the south branch of the Israel river and you will hit brooks like “Little Bear brook and the Jefferson brook and Clay brook and a few others.
+This Notch road starts out paralleling the south branch of the Israel river and you will hit streams, like “Little Bear brook, Jefferson brook, Clay brook, and a few others.

-The key point for this scenic drive along Jefferson Notch road is the opportunity to stop and check the different scenes along the way.
+The key point for this scenic drive along Jefferson Notch road is the opportunity to stop and check the different scenic vistas along the way.

-I found that is I looked down I found something to photograph and if I just stopped the car and got out I would see great scenery, wherever I looked.
-The road in paved by partially dirt also but I found it to be an easy drive.
+I found that if I stopped and got out of the car, I would find something to photograph.
+The road was quiet and I didn’t see another car along Jefferson Notch road.
+The Notch is sometimes paved and sometimes partially dirt but I found it to be an easy drive.

 You finish Jefferson Notch road with by turning onto Base station road and heading back east to the base station of the Cog Railway.
 I have never taken the Cog but it’s on my list of things to do.
 Lisa and I drove to the top of Mount Washington via the auto road the day before and it was beautiful up there.

-This day the summit was ice covered while down below we countered the ice with the warm and vibrant fall colors of New Hampshire..
+This day the summit was ice covered while down below we countered the ice with the warm though subdued fall colors of New Hampshire…

 Now we have to backtrack to Route 302